 Read more: Is a VPN worth it?

 Best VPN providers are useful with streaming services.
-If a service is unavailable in your region, like Hulu is in Europe, you can unblock it with a VPN.
+If a service is unavailable in your region, like Hulu is in Europe, you can unblock it with a reputable VPN.
 Connect to the server located in a country where the service is available and go to the streaming service’s website.
 If you have a subscription, you will now be able to use it.

 If you already have a Netflix account, it’s very easy to switch your region with a VPN.
 With it, you can unblock entire libraries intended for other regions.
 It dramatically expands the total number of shows if you’ve run out of things to watch during the quarantine.
 You don’t even need a separate subscription.
 If you already have a Netflix account in your country, it will work with the one you connected via a VPN.
 That way, you can jump around the regions by simply connecting to VPN servers in different countries.
+Be sure to check out our in-depth guide with best VPNs for Netflix.

-Read more: How to change Netflix region
+Also, you may be interested in: How to change Netflix region

 How much does it cost to set up a VPN heavily depends on the duration of the subscription.
 Since most of the VPN services are subscription-based, the prices will be higher if you’re subscribing for shorter periods, for example, a month.
 The prices vary between providers, but on average, it should be around $8.
 In some cases, you can customize your subscription or lower the cost by buying bundle deals.